Synopsis

 Then we have the sheep, actually at the heart of the film, giving the audience a unique and intimate insight into the lives of these intelligent and sociable animals.
 The narrative unfolds from the perspective of a ewe nicknamed Cow, named for her resemblance to a calf at birth.
 Her journey includes her first experience of lambing, the shearing process, and life with her new lamb.
 This distinctive viewpoint provides an intimate look into the life of an actual wool producer.

-Beneath its woolly surface, “Sheep, Actually” delivers an honest and surprising exploration of the challenges facing British agriculture and the fashion industry.
+Beneath its woolly surface, “Sheep, Actually” delivers an honest and surprising exploration at where nature, farming, and making meet.

 Sheep, Actually: A film about wool and a sheep named Cow.